In this guide: What is a prostate orgasm? | Where is the prostate? | How to have a prostate orgasm | Sex positions to try | Tips if you’re struggling

 Never skip lube

-The anus doesn’t self-lubricate, so lube really is your best friend here.
-It’ll allow your fingers or toys slide in with less discomfort, while helping prevent minor fissures.
 For short sessions which only involve a finger, any lube will do.
 But as you get more confident with toys or penetrative sex, go for anal lube as it’ll be thicker and longer lasting.
+Some people prefer silicone lube for anal play, but bear in mind you should stick to water-based lube if you’re using sex toys.
+Silicone lube can degrade the materials of your toys, making them unsafe (and unsexy) to use.

 Massage your prostate with a finger